What is the first bedtime prayer for kids that comes to your mind? As a ministry that has been learning, writing, and

-Remind your child that sleep and peace are a gift from the Lord above.
+Remind your child that sleep and peace are gifts from the Lord above.

 Dear God, I pray for a wonderful, peaceful sleep with no nightmares.
 I will not be afraid because you are always with me.
 Thank you for giving me rest and refilling my body with energy for tomorrow.
 In Jesus’ name.
 Amen

-The Bible teaches us to train a child in a way that he should go and he will stay on that path.
+The Bible teaches us to train a child in a way that he should go, and he will stay on that path.
 Prayer is one of the most important things that you could teach them.
-This is the one skill that will keep them at peace with the world, and even with you when things are not well.
+This skill will keep them at peace with the world and even with you when things are not well.

 We cannot overstress the importance of ownership.
-Prayer is not a recipe to inherited from generation to generation.
+Prayer is not a recipe to inherit from generation to generation.
 It is more of a skill set that can be passed down.
 Once they learn it, they can use it at will.
 Our role as their parents is to ensure that they have this skill.

 If you have any interesting techniques that you have used to teach prayer to your children.
 We would love to hear from you.
 Leave a comment below.